litemint/litemint-soroban-contracts/crates/litemint-royalty-contract/README.md

 ## Introduction

-Since 2021, the Litemint marketplace has utilized the Stellar DEX for time-based auctions, leveraging time-bound, pre-auth transactions [details in our blog](https://blog.litemint.com/anatomy-of-a-stellar-powered-auction-on-litemint/).
-While these auctions offer security and interoperability, they lack flexibilities, such as anti-snipe mechanisms and varied bidding strategies like descending auctions.

-The Litemint Auction Contract on [Soroban](https://soroban.stellar.org) (Stellar's Rust-based smart contracts platform), addresses these limitations.
-The smart contract enhances the Litemint marketplace while co-existing with our SDEX-based method, offering users a comprehensive and versatile auction experience.
+Royalties play a pivotal role in digital economies.

+The industry has encountered numerous obstacles in achieving decentralized payment enforcements (we discussed this topic at Meridian 2022, see [video excerpt here](https://twitter.com/LitemintHQ/status/1581565573112401925)).
+Currently, most marketplaces retain significant control over enforcing royalty payments (see [this Tweet](https://twitter.com/opensea/status/1626682043655507969) from OpenSea), which poses challenges to creators.

+To address these challenges, we have identified a unique combination with Soroban smart contracts, oracles, and Stellar classic primitives (pre-auth transactions) allowing us to implement an unobtrusive solution for on-chain NFT royalty payment enforcements.

+The Litemint royalty contract implements multiple royalty payment schemes for non-fungible tokens, including fixed, subscription, and percentage-based models.
+A key feature is its ability to enforce royalty payments without *isolating* NFTs from the Stellar DEX.
+Our approach ensures that NFT creators and collectors can freely hold and trade their NFTs from any Stellar DEX compatible service, enjoying an unrestricted sales funnel.

 ## Feature List

-- [X] Time-based auctions with decentralized resolution.
+- [X] Percentage-based royalty payments (see [compensation_percentage.rs](https://github.com/litemint/litemint-soroban-contracts/src/agreement/compensation_percentage.rs)).
+- [X] Fixed royalty payments (see [compensation_fixed.rs](https://github.com/litemint/litemint-soroban-contracts/src/agreement/compensation_fixed.rs)).
+- [X] Subcription royalty payments (see [compensation_subscription.rs](https://github.com/litemint/litemint-soroban-contracts/src/agreement/compensation_subscription.rs)).
-- [X] Sealed bid auctions.
+- [X] Decentralized on-chain payment enforcement.
-- [X] Descending price auctions (see [behavior_descending_price.rs](src/auctions/behavior_descending_price.rs)) supporting linear or compound discount, and customizable frequency/rate.
-- [X] Ascending price auctions (see [behavior_ascending_price.rs](src/auctions/behavior_ascending_price.rs)) with "**_buy now_**" option.
+- [X] NFTs compatibility with all ecosystem services.
-- [X] Support for `reserve price` and `ask price`.
+- [X] Support for all currencies and markets.
-- [X] Anti-snipe mechanism.
-Auction sniping automatically increases the auction duration (time configurable by admin) and prevents the sniper to either cancel or submit a new bid.
+- [X] Optional license transfer fee.
-- [X] Configurable marketplace commission rate.
+- [X] Configurable grace period and marketplace commission rate.
-- [X] Extendable auction duration by seller.
-- [X] Support for concurrent and cancellable bids.
-- [X] Strategy design pattern for easily adding new auction behaviors.
+- [X] Strategy design pattern for easily adding new royalty schemes.

 ## Dependencies